KaliedaRik/Scrawl-canvas/docs/reference/source-code-structure.md

 Also, SC enforces additional coding preferences via linting rules, invoked by running the command `yarn lint`.

 ## Common file structures
 Repo-devs make every effort to keep files tidy, in particular by maintaining a similar file structure for similar types of files.
-This is an attempt to minimise cognitive overload.
+This is an attempt to minimize cognitive overload.

 Note that repo-devs encourage inline comments.
 The repo includes tool chaining to extract these comments into document files as part of the `yarn build` functionality.
-Use `// [... comment]` single-line comments - the tooling doesn't (yet) recognise (JS-style) `/* ... multi-line comments */`.
+Use `// [... comment]` single-line comments – the tooling doesn't (yet) recognise (JS-style) `/* ... multi-line comments */`.

 ### Factory files
 SC uses [factory pattern](https://www.patterns.dev/vanilla/factory-pattern) files to define objects that a dev-user can create.
 Much of the functionality in factory files is shared between them, so as part of the factory file SC invokes **mixin functions** to add that functionality.
 Additional functionality specific to that object is then defined.

-As far as possible, all factory files use the following code structure - for instance `factory/wheel.js`:
+As far as possible, all factory files use the following code structure – for instance `factory/wheel.js`:

 ```
 // # Wheel factory